 Is your child feeling a lot of dental pain?
 Don’t know whether you should go to the dentist or rush to the ER?
 To get the immediate attention and fast relief they deserve, you only really need to do one thing: call Chicago Pediatric Dentistry & Orthodontics.
 Our team is able to handle any tooth-related emergency you can imagine in-house, and unlike your local ER, we won’t leave you waiting for hours for treatment.
 Contact us as soon as you can, and we’ll schedule an appointment so we can help your little one right away.

-Why Choose Chicago Pediatric Dentistry & Orthodontics for Emergency Dentistry?
+Why Choose Chicago Pediatric Dentistry & Orthodontics for Emergency Pediatric Dental Care?

 - Kind, friendly, & highly-skilled team

-Whether you’re dealing with a toothache or a broken/knocked out tooth, the best thing to do is seek out professional care as soon as possible.
+Children can encounter a wide variety of dental emergencies.
+We trust your instincts as a parent, so if you’re concerned about your little one’s smile, don’t hesitate to give us a call!
+Whether your child is dealing with a toothache or a knocked-out tooth, the best thing to do is seek out professional care as soon as possible.
 This will enable our team to reduce any damage to your child’s smile and relieve their pain as quickly as we can.
-If you’re not able to come see us right away, however, use the following tips to provide your child with some temporary relief:
+Here are some of the most common children’s dental emergencies we treat and important information about how to handle them.

 - No matter their age or level of play, make sure your child wears a protective mouthguard every time they participate in sports (whether the game involves contact or not!).